Simply-Love/Simply-Love-SM5/README.md

 ## FAQ

+#### How do I add an avatar for my profile?

+Please refer to the [Profile Avatars README](./Other/Documentation/ProfileAvatars-README.md).

 #### How can I get more songs to show up in Casual Mode?

 Please refer to the [Casual Mode README](./Other/Documentation/CasualMode-README.md).